-Also based on the operating performance, the KLA-Tencor belonged to a strategic "Star" acquirer (Vinogradova (2014)).
+Also based on the operating performance, the KLA-Tencor belonged to strategic "Star-Performer" acquirers (Vinogradova (2014)).
 In the year before the acquisition, the firm outperformed its industry in EBITDA, FCF/SALES, and growth rate ratios and therefore was best prepared for the next strategic growth move.
-Besides, ICOS Systems announced a high expected growth in revenues within the PV market for 2008 and received its largest single order for solar cell inspection equipment valued at $\in$ 2.3 million with a Taiwanese PV cell manufacturer in December 2007.
+Besides, ICOS Systems announced a high expected growth in revenues within the PV market for 2008 and received its largest single order for solar cell inspection equipment valued at \pounds .3 million with a Taiwanese PV cell manufacturer in December 2007.

-Case 2: A value-destroying growth - TUI AG & CP Ships
+4.3.2 Case 2: A value-destroying growth - TUI AG & CP Ships (weak pre-event performance, acquisition of assets in the hope to grow, strive to improve financial performance)

-On August 19th 2005, TUI AG announced its acquisition of CP Ships containers for \$21.50 per share of CP Ships, a premium of 9.7% over CP Ships' closing share price on Aug.
-19. CP Ships' board has unanimously recommended that shareholders accept the offer.
+On August 19th 2005, TUI AG announced its acquisition of CP Ships containers for \$21.50 per share of CP Ships, a premium of 9.7% over CP Ships' closing share price on August, 19th.
+CP Ships' board has unanimously recommended that shareholders accept the offer.

-Based on the press release of management, the acquisition was a strategic move for growth and allowed TUI AG to build the second leg for its business, that previously was concetrated completely on tourism.
+Based on the press release of management, the acquisition was a strategic move for growth and allowed TUI AG to build the second leg for its business that previously was concentrated completely on tourism.
 The combined company should become one of the world's largest in terms of capacity in the container-shipping market, with a fleet of 139 ships and raise Hapag-Lloyd from its current No.13 position in terms of world freight volume to fifth largest.
 The combined company would be able to deliver a total capacity of 400,000 containers on more than 100 routes around the world.

 The operating performance of both candidates wasn't outstanding, however.
 Both companies underperformed their industries one year before the acquisition in terms of EBITDA/SALES, FCF/SALES, and growth rates.
-The CEO of TUI AG however, expected to be able to cut more than 100mn euros costs.
+The CEO of TUI AG however, expected to be able to cut more than €100mn costs.
 The management announced a restructuring program and promised to be able to increase the profitability of the CP Ships and to make the new entity even more profitable.
 The key program drivers were optimization of the routes and usage of the larger fleet with the strong assumption of the market boom in China.
 In other words, TUI AG was a "Restructurer" acquirer (Vinogradova (2014)) and the acquisition could not be considered as a strategic acquisition for growth, rather a financial one for restructuring purposes.
 As a result, it didn't promise any future growth, especially in the stagnating markets.

 Market reacted negatively to the poor growth prospects.
 Shares of TUI fell for -3,83% in the event window (-1;1) and -1,90% in the event window (-1;10), the biggest decline since March 11, 2004.
-CP Ships was up 1.4 percent to C\$23.50 in Toronto, the highest in almost 14 months, valuing the company at C\$2.13 billion (\$1.75 billion.)
+CP Ships was up 1.4% to C\$23.50 in Toronto, the highest in almost 14 months, valuing the company at C\$2.13 billion (\$1.75 billion.)

-Conclusion
+5 Conclusion